qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ![intialize](/assets/images//intialize.JPG)

-In order to mark the indices we simply mark all indices that come before i.
+In order to mark items we simply mark all indices that come before i.

 ------------------

 ![b](/assets/images//b.JPG)

 Part b must be understood through another paper 'Tight bounds on quantum searching' [(2)].
 It details the use of the quantum exponential searching algorithm in three cases.
 Those three cases being: finding one solution, multiple solutions, or an unknown number of solutions.
 For each case there is different preparation of qubits and algorithms used in unison to find the solution(s).
-The Durr Hoyer Algorithm is supposed to push the computational efficiency versus computational accuracy.
+The Durr Hoyer Algorithm is supposed to push computational efficiency versus computational accuracy.
 The statement earlier mentioning the 50% success rate for finding the minimum is bounded by the Big-O can be explored further now.
 [3]

 It is intuitive to see that in the case for finding a minimum of an unsorted table is finding one unique solution.
 The details are mentioned under "Implementation Considerations".

 ![Implementation](/assets/images//DurrHoyer-Implementation.JPG "Implementation")

 A thorough read of this will supply any clarification to the python code posted above.
 'G' mentioned above is the 'Algorithm' in the python psuedo code.
-It will take in the random value, the table in quantum information,   It is important to note that if the table has odd elements a different form of the algorithm must be used.
+It will take in the random value, the table in quantum information, and the lenght of the table.
+It is important to note that if the table has odd elements a different form of the algorithm must be used.
 Being new to quantum computing I have found myself wading through darkness at times.
 Reading this even now leaves me a bit unsure and skeptical of my own implementation, redoing my calculations.
 After research and conversations with quantum computing aficionados I have reached the following conclusions:

 1. T is just a Hadamard Gate
 2. Conditional Phase Shift on A is a variation of the CNOT Gate